-- 1. The following employee labor contracts: - June 30, 2022 will mark the expiration of the current four-year classified employee's contract with the custodial/maintenance staff.
-The economic package (salaries and fringe benefits) over these four years provides for increases of 2.75 percent annually. - The economic package (salaries and fringe benefits) for the secretarial/clerical staff over the next year provides for an annual increase equal to the Act 1 Index in salaries and includes employee contributions for healthcare costs. - 2.
-The Pennsylvania School Employees Retirement System trustees set the contribution rate that all school districts must pay in 2019 2020 at 34.29 percent of eligible wages.
-Employer contribution rates are expected to rise to 34.51 percent in 2020 2021, and 34.95 percent in 2021 2022.
-This increase will result in an additional expenditure of nearly \$822,643 for this District.
-The District has committed \$6,129,232 of its fund balance to cover future increased pension costs. - 3.
+- 1. The following employee labor contracts: - a.
+June 30, 2022 will mark the expiration of the current four-year professional employee's contract with the Oxford Area Education Association.
+The economic package (salaries and fringe benefits) over the next year provides for an annual increase of 2.75 percent in 2021 2022, and includes employee contributions for healthcare costs. - b.
+June 30, 2022 will mark the expiration of the current one-year classified employee's contract with the custodial/maintenance staff.
+The economic package (salaries and fringe benefits) over the next year provides for an annual increase of 2.7 percent in 2021 2022 and includes employee contributions for healthcare costs. - c.
+June 30, 2023 will mark the expiration of the four-year classified employee's contract with the secretarial/clerical staff.
+The economic package (salaries and fringe benefits) over the next year provides for an annual increase equal to the Act 1 Index in salaries and includes employee contributions for healthcare costs. - 2.
+The Pennsylvania School Employees Retirement System trustees set the contribution rate that all school districts must pay in 2020 2021 at 34.51 percent of eligible wages.
+Employer contribution rates are expected to rise to 34.94 percent in 2021 2022.
+This increase will result in an additional expenditure of nearly \$328,089 for this District.
+The District has committed \$4,500,000 of its fund balance to cover future increased pension costs. - 3.
 The current national and global economic conditions continue to affect the District's revenue stream.
 The number of successful real estate tax assessment appeals in the past few years has impacted the assessment base in a negative fashion, resulting in decreased revenue from local tax effort.
 The District has seen this stabilize because most property owners have already appealed their assessment and a strengthening real estate market.
 Low interest rates have resulted in lower income earned on District investments.

 Special Session Act 1 of 2006: The law limits real estate tax increases to an index established by the Pennsylvania Department of Education.
-Districts that cannot balance their budget, even after including revenue to be obtained by increasing taxes to the maximum extent allowed by the index, are eligible to seek back-end referendum exceptions.
+Districts that cannot balance their budget, even after including revenue to be obtained by increasing taxes to the maximum extent allowed by the Index, are eligible to seek back-end referendum exceptions.
 The exceptions are for costs that are beyond the direct control of local school boards.
 However, the number of exceptions has been reduced from seven (7) to two (2) due to increases in mandated special education costs and in contributions to the employee retirement system (Act 25 of 2011).
 If additional dollars received through the exceptions are still not adequate to balance the budget, districts must either decide to go to the voters for approval for a tax increase or make further cuts to their budget to fit the revenues available.